 - Why is Madam C. J. Walker called a philanthropist?

-- How was she demonstrating civic responsibility (acting for the good of the public) at a time before women had the right to vote and most African Americans did not have the right to vote?
+- How was she demonstrating civic responsibility (acting for the good of the public)?